Wright Profemur Lawsuit

-Paul Friedman and Jonathan O'Steen have filed a lawsuit against Wright Medical Technologies on behalf of an Arizona woman who claims that her Wright Profemur Hip System failed and required removal within about three years of its implantation.
+O'Steen & Harrison filed a lawsuit against Wright Medical Technologies on behalf of an Arizona woman who claims that her Wright Profemur Hip System failed and required removal within about three years of its implantation.

 Virginia M. Welch of Mesa, Arizona claims that her Wright hip replacement device failed and required removal within about three years of its implantation.
 The case is pending in the United States District Court for the District of Arizona.

 The complaint states that Ms. Welch received her Wright Profemur Z implant surgery in February 2006.
 After experiencing considerable pain in her affected right hip, medical evaluations revealed a loosened acetabular cup, which appeared in x-rays to have rotated about 90 degrees from its original position.

 Wright Profemur Hip System Associated With High Failure Rate

 According to 2009 data reported by the Australian Orthopaedic Association, Wright Profemur stems demonstrated an 11.2% failure rate at three years following the surgery to implant them.
 This means more than one in every nine patients who received the Wright implants experienced serious problems within only a few years of their hip replacement surgery.

 The following are symptoms that may be associated with Wright Profemur hip implant problems:

 - Difficulty standing or walking

 - Unusual hip pain